 carbon monoxide detector

-A device that triggers an alarm if the level of carbon
+A carbon monoxide detector is a device that triggers an alarm if the level of carbon

 monoxide in the surrounding air rises above a certain level.
 Carbon